Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities

-\paragraph{Text Event Definition} Text event has been defined quite thoroughly in different NLP works on information extraction \cite{acecorpus2014, timebank2016, graphevents2015}.
-As such, we closely follow ACE Corpus's \cite{acecorpus2014} definition of events.
-Very broadly it's defined as: `\textit{a change of state or the changed state of a person, thing or entity.'} However, ACE corpus has a very detailed definition addressing many linguistic nuances which is not required for our application.
-Secondly, the ACE corpus is restricted to fixed ontology of event types, whereas we annotate events in open-domain.
-As a result of aforementioned points, we came up with a lightweight and modified event definition and annotation instructions (detailed in \Cref{appendix:text_event_def}).
+\textbf{Text Event Definition.} The definition of an ``event'' has been defined quite thoroughly in different NLP works on information extraction \cite{acecorpus2014, timebank2016, graphevents2015}.
+As such, we closely follow ACE Corpus's \cite{acecorpus2014} definition of an event: `\textit{a change of state or the changed state of a person, thing or entity.}' We came up with a slightly modified event definition and annotation criteria (detailed in \Cref{appendix:text_event_def}) as ACE 1) addresses several linguistic nuances not required in our setting; 2) is restricted to a fixed ontology of events, whereas we annotate open-domain events.

-\paragraph{Video Event Definition} Like text events, we don't restrict video events to a fixed ontology, rather we deal with them in an open-domain setting.
-Precisely defining events in such a setting is quite challenging due to multiple granularities on which events are depicted in videos.
-For example, during a \textit{`clash'} event, we can see \textit{`pulling} out baton' event and \textit{`throwing} a punch' event.
-This makes it difficult to pick salient event boundary in video clips. \citet{Sadhu_2021_CVPR} circumvent this ambiguity by defining temporally fixed event boundary of duration 2 seconds.
+\textbf{Video Event Definition.} Precisely defining what constitutes an ``event'' in the video domain is challenging due to the multiple granularities at which events occur in videos.
+For example, during a \textit{``clash''} event, one might see a \textit{``pulling} out baton'' event and a \textit{``throwing} a punch'' event.
+This makes it difficult to pick salient event boundaries in video clips. \citet{Sadhu_2021_CVPR} circumvent this ambiguity by defining temporal event boundaries of fixed duration (two seconds).
 However, pre-defining the boundary duration is difficult and application specific.
-Additionally, it can often divide salient events into multiple segments.
-We address these issues by defining event boundary to be shot change, partly following \citet{genericEventBoundary2021}.
-This gives us a good trade-off between ease, clarity, consistency and non-segmentation of events, based on qualitative analysis and annotators feedback.
+Additionally, a fixed duration boundary often divides salient events into multiple segments.
+We address these issues by defining video event boundaries to be where shot changes occur, partly following \cite{genericEventBoundary2021}.
+From our qualitative analysis and annotator feedback, this gives us a good trade-off between ease, clarity, consistency and non-segmentation of events.

-\paragraph{Relation Types} We define two types of event-event relations in this work -- Hierarchical and Identical.
+\textbf{Relation Types.} We define two types of event relations in this work: hierarchical and identical.
 These relation types are well defined in NLP \cite{glavavs2014hieve} and we follow them to define the relations for our task as below: